 Put on gloves.

-Connect the syringe filled with heparin or saline to the hub of the needleless connector.
-Twist on.
+Connect the syringe filled with saline or heparin to the hub of the needleless connector.
+Twist on completely.

-If the tip of the syringe touches anything other than the end of the PICC, stop, and replace the syringe.
+Note: If the tip of the syringe touches anything other than the end of the CVAD, stop, and replace the syringe.

 Begin flushing using a “push-pause method” on the syringe plunger.
-Push the contents of the syringe into the PICC, leaving a small amount of fluid in the syringe.
+Push the contents of the syringe into the CVAD, leaving a small amount of fluid in the syringe.

-Note: the PICC should flush easily.
-If you find it hard to push the fluid in, check to make sure the clamp is open and that the PICC is not kinked.
+Note: The CVAD should flush easily.
+If it is hard to push the fluid in, make sure the clamp is open and that the CVAD is not kinked.
 If it is still hard to push the fluid in, do not force the plunger.
 Call your home care agency.

 Follow the instructions your clinic or home health nurse gave you to throw away the used supplies.